 You know yourself.
 You may be a test taker who likes the idea of the shorter LSAT-Flex test.
 That’s great.
 But, you may also be concerned about the testing environment and know that the formality of an in-person test site better suits you.
 That’s okay, too.
 Those are the personal factors in your decision that only you can weigh.

-LSAC may be offering in-person tests again as early as this summer, but they’ve stated that they’re watching the COVID-19 situation closely and will continue the LSAT-Flex offerings as needed.
+LSAC may be offering in-person tests again as early as this fall, but they’ve stated that they’re watching the COVID-19 situation closely and will continue the LSAT-Flex offerings as needed.

 HOW TO PREP FOR THE LSAT-FLEX